TjBruhn/amazon-park-map/README.md

+# Amazon Park Community Experience App
+G777 Capstone Project #2, University of Wisconsin-Madision, Master's in GIS Development

+Web mapping application for users to submite experiences in Amazon park.\
+Created with React and the ArcGIS Javascript SDK.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).